3 observations after Sixers fail to extend win streak, lose in Brooklyn without their All-Stars

 The Nets looked on the verge of breaking open a double-digit lead early in the third quarter.
 Lowry committed his fourth foul, Finney-Smith drilled a wide-open pick-and-pop three, and a visibly irritated Nurse asked for timeout.

-However, Walker answered with a deep three at the buzzer, cutting the Nets’ deficit to 83-80.
+However, Lonnie Walker IV answered with a deep three at the buzzer, cutting the Nets’ deficit to 83-80.

 Harris knocked down two big, tough mid-range jumpers, but the Sixers were unable to play adequate perimeter defense, protect the rim, or earn any telling stops.
 A Finney-Smith three stretched Brooklyn's lead to 106-100 and essentially iced the game for the Nets.